-At Hogarth Primary School we build positive Relationships by being...
+At Hogarth Primary School, we build positive Relationships by being:

-- o Respectful
+- Respectful;

-- o Responsible
+- o Responsible;

-- o Reflective
+- Reflective;

-- o Resilient
+- Resilient.

 As part of our PSHCE curriculum and our assembly programme, children learn about making friends, strategies for problem solving and coping effectively with their emotions.
 This is reinforced by the ethos of the school and classroom practice.